Introduction to Animal Sculpting

-A short fun and easy course, exploring the human figure, its character and expressions.
+A short fun and easy course, exploring Animal forms (land mammals) , their character, expressions and anatomy

 Each week you will follow step-by-step demonstrations of creative processes and time for you to give each of them a go yourself.
 We will combine ceramic construction techniques together with manipulation and sculpting.

 Consideration of drawings and images to help with proportion and calculating scale dimensions.
-You will learn and practice building individual facial features, the eye, nose, mouth, etc.
+Practice building individual facial features; the eye, nose, mouth, etc.

-- Create a hollow three-dimensional torso using slab building, manipulating, adding and subtracting clay with a starting form of a cylinder.
+- Creating a hollow three-dimensional figure using slab building, manipulating, adding and subtracting clay.

 - Understand the importance of movement, finish, balance and thickness of form.

-- Discuss the use of props and plinths and hollowing during construction.
+- Discuss the use of props, plinths and hollowing during construction.

-- Explore the importance of materials, evenness, supporting the structure and maintaining a constant environment to prevent cracking and structural weakness.
+- Explore the importance of clay type, evenness, supports and maintaining a constant environment to prevent cracking and structural weakness.
 Also, the idea of functionality and mixing medias.

-At the end of the course, you will have a selection of pieces; a small seated figure, facial features, and a torso vessel, that will be fired for you and ready for collection within 3 weeks.
-These will be both decorative and a useful ‘body’ of work for reference, together with notes and observations you can make during the course to move onto more ambitious projects.
+At the end of the course, you will have a selection of pieces; a small, seated figure, facial features, and a small completed form (25cm max), that will be fired for you and ready for collection about 3 weeks after the course ends.
+These will be a decorative and a useful ‘body’ of work for reference, together with notes (bring a notebook!) and observations you make during the course to move forward onto more ambitious projects in the future.

 This course is open to adults (16+).
 The cost includes instruction and the items you make to take home.
 Refreshments and drinks are also included.